TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Crossroads of the Mediterranean

-Study Abroad and Service-Learning in Malta with Luther College
+Study Abroad in Malta

 Article and photos by Brian Liesinger